Log Intra Data Center Traffic That Matches the Intrazone

-By default, all intrazone traffic (traffic with the source and destination in the same zone) is allowed.
-After the firewall evaluates Security policy, it either allows traffic controlled by application whitelist rules or denies traffic controlled by block rules, and if intrazone traffic matches no rules, the firewall allows it by default.
+By default, all intrazone traffic (source and destination in the same zone) is allowed.
+After the firewall evaluates Security policy, it either allows traffic controlled by application allow list rules, denies traffic controlled by block rules, or if intrazone traffic matches no rules, the firewall allows it by default.
 (The firewall blocks interzone traffic by default.)
-Because of the valuable nature of data center assets, the best practice is to monitor all traffic inside the data center between data center servers, including traffic allowed by the intrazone default rule.
+Because of the valuable nature of data center assets, the best practice is to monitor all traffic inside the data center between data center servers, including traffic allowed by the intrazone default allow rule.

 To gain visibility into this traffic, enable logging on the intrazone-default rule when it applies to traffic within zones inside the data center.
-Logging this traffic gives you the opportunity to examine access that you have not explicitly allowed and which you may want to either explicitly allow by modifying a whitelist rule or explicitly block.
+Logging this traffic gives you the opportunity to examine access that you have not explicitly allowed and which you may want to either explicitly allow by modifying an allow rule or explicitly block.

 In Define the Initial Intra-Data-Center Traffic Security Policy, we used three example zones inside the data center: Web-Server-Tier-DC, App-Server-Tier-DC, and DB-Server-Tier-DC.
 In this example, we create a custom report to gather log information about data center intrazone traffic in these three internal data center zones.

 - Select the intrazone-default row in the rulebase and clickOverrideto enable editing the rule.

 - Select theintrazone-defaultrule name to edit the rule.

 - On the Actions tab, selectLog at Session Endand clickOK.